 I’m of Polish origin.
 After many years of working in English, you still use some language peculiarities as a non-native.
 Unfortunately, some people can judge your competencies by that and trust you less, regardless of how professional and well-informed you are.
 Just use more bottleneck to add to the pot.

 Now, while working as a career advisor, I felt like this might become a serious weakness.
-So, I had to quickly come up with a system to start effectively remembering people, their names, their faces, and everything about their competencies, CVs, bios, interests, with every possible detail including their nightmares from childhood and the names of their cats.
-I still have a long way to go but I feel confident that at the moment, my memory for people is over average.
+So, I had to quickly come up with a system to start effectively remembering people, their names, their faces, and everything about their competencies, CVs, bios, and interests, with every possible detail including their nightmares from childhood and the names of their cats.
+I still have a long way to go.
+But I feel confident that at the moment, my memory of people is over average.
 And I no longer experience the faux-pas situations that I experienced in the past.

-Unlike other professions like a priest or a lawyer, a career advisor is not legally protected with the confidentiality clause.
-Confidentiality clause means that whatever you hear from your client, you should keep to yourself — and if you do that, you will be fine no matter what kind of person your client is, and what they’ve done in their life.
+Unlike other professions like a priest or a lawyer, a career advisor is not legally protected by the confidentiality clause.
+The confidentiality clause means that whatever you hear from your client, you should keep to yourself.
+And if you do that, you will be fine no matter what kind of person your client is, and what they’ve done in their life.

-But if you are a career advisor and your client tells you that they have poisoned their boss to get a better job, you have to choose between your own rules (which tell me to stick to my promises and keep confidential about the client’s story no matter what) and the law.
-As a possible consequence, in case you are proven that you were informed about the crime and you didn’t tell the police, you will be charged, prosecuted, and placed in prison.
+But imagine that you are a career advisor and your client tells you that they have poisoned their boss to get a better job.
+You then have to choose between your own rules (which tell me to stick to my promises and keep confidential about the client’s story no matter what) and the law.
+As a possible consequence, in case you are proof that you were informed about the crime and you didn’t tell the police, you will be charged, prosecuted, and placed in prison.

-Not mentioning the fact that many people—either voluntarily or involuntarily—break NDA agreements.
+Not to mention the fact that many people—either voluntarily or involuntarily—break non-disclosure agreements (NDAs).
 Namely, they tell you things about their jobs that are supposed to stay confidential, and they have no recognition of the fact they should skip certain aspects of their jobs to themselves.
 It’s hard to estimate how much all these broken NDAs are worth altogether, but when I think about this, I get a cold sweat.
 It might be hundreds of millions by now.